AMD isn't prioritizing cryptominers over gamers as Radeon RX stock stays tight

 Analysis: AMD's crypto windfall can't be ignored forever

-That AMD has to specifically address the crypto question is really a problem of AMD's own making.
+That AMD has to specifically address the crypto question is really a problem of the company's own making.

 Meanwhile, AMD doesn't seem to want anyone to notice that their cards are popular choices for cryptominers and that they appear to be out of stock just about everywhere for everyone else.